 Corn also takes longer, but you can put up a lot of corn without a hassle in an Excalibur 9-tray dehydrator.
 There are many who are forgoing the purchase of a dehydrator for simply using their oven.
 I haven’t done that, but it seems easy enough.

-Set your oven to the lowest setting, preferably under 170 degrees, and warm until done, 6-8 hours.
+Set your oven to the lowest setting, preferably under 170 degrees until done, 6-8 hours.
 Stirring every few hours for even drying.
 The downside is unless you have a convection oven, you have no fan to circulate the air.

 Broccoli is a brilliant addition to soup broths once dehydrated.
 Simply blend it along with the rest of your vegetables.
 It is not strong tasting and adds so much nutrition.